NASPA

 What is the conference dress code?

 This is a business casual conference.
-Please anticipate a moderate amount of walking between various locations in the Seattle Convention Center Summit Building, the Hyatt Regency Seattle, and the Sheraton Grand Seattle.
+Please anticipate a moderate amount of walking between your hotel and the conference venues.

 How can I become an exhibitor?